-I have 5 acres of land, so I keep busy during the spring, summer and fall with yard work.
-I am a person of varying hobbies, playing with Photoshop Elements and digital scrapbooking, knitting, reading.
-My current favorite is alcohol ink painting, and I have some offerings for sale at my other website, .
-I began to blog in the fall of 2009 as a way of posting pictures and keeping up with friends and family when we traveled back to Minnesota to visit my brother and his wife in the fall of 2009.
+I have 5 acres of land, so I keep busy during the spring, summer and fall with yard work, although as the years pile up I am less interested in doing as much.
+I am a person of varying hobbies, playing with Photoshop Elements and digital scrapbooking, knitting, reading, alcohol ink painting as well as painting with acrylics.
+A few months ago I took up weaving on a rigid heddle loom, and that is my current obsession.
+I began to blog in the fall of 2009 as a way of posting pictures and keeping up with friends and family when we traveled back to Minnesota to visit my brother and his wife.
 Then I found several blogs by people whose writing style inspired me, and I was hooked.

 © Carol J. Lanctot and Wanderings of an Elusive Mind, 2009-2017.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Carol Lanctot and Wanderings of an Elusive Mind with appropriate and specific direction to the original content.